Date & Time: Friday 20th July 2007. 11 am start. ( NY 147 011 )

 Burnmoor Tarn is always a little surprising as not only does the Hardrigg and Oliver Gills draining off Scafell not flow into it, the lake itself doesn't flow direct to the sea via Miterdale either.
 It prefers to take a more southerly route down into Eskdale thus powering the watermill in Boot on it's way through the village.

 We passed above the small crags at the head of Miterdale Valley and traversed above the young River Mite.

-We would drop down into the valley alongside the trees ahead and continue our journey down the valley, following alongside the river itself.
+We would drop down into the valley alongside the trees and continue our journey by following the river.

 Scafell dominated the head of the valley as we cross the beck by the woods.

 Bakerstead Barn . . .
 The old farm is in ruins, but an adjacent house has been preserved

 for use as an outdoor pursuits centre for the local Wyndham School in Egremont.